shramos/polymorph/README.md

         load      = '0\x16\x00\ntest_topicnew_value'
 ```

-### Modifying the HTTP protocol
+### Modifying packets that implement the HTTP protocol

-Let's see a last example modifying HTTP packages to inject a simple XSS in localhost.
+Let's see a last example modifying HTTP packets in localhost to inject a simple XSS.
 After executing the command simply navigate with your browser through an HTTP page.
 ```
 # phcli -p tcp --in-pkt "</html>" -b "\-54:\-20" -v '"><script>alert("hacked")</script>' -ipt "iptables -A INPUT -j NFQUEUE --queue-num 1"